ec-jrc/re3gistry/README.md

 * [Administrator manual](documentation/administrator-manual.md)
 * [Developer manual](documentation/developer-manual.md)

-> Get [registered and subscribe](https://joinup.ec.europa.eu/collection/are3na/solution/re3gistry/authenticate-to-join) to the [Re3gistry solution](https://joinup.ec.europa.eu/collection/are3na/solution/re3gistry/about) in Joinup to get all updates about the software.

 ## Acknowledgements

 > The development of the Re3gistry began in 2013 under the [Are3na action](https://joinup.ec.europa.eu/collection/are3na/about) (ISA Programme), continuing since 2016 under the [ELISE action](https://joinup.ec.europa.eu/collection/elise-european-location-interoperability-solutions-e-government/about) of the [ISA2 Programme](https://ec.europa.eu/isa2/isa2_en/).
 Starting 2022, the **[Digital Europe Programme](https://digital-strategy.ec.europa.eu/en/activities/digital-programme)** is funding its development.